ni3ls/shelly-autocaravan-alarm/README.md

 ### 🛠️ Path 1 — Do it yourself

-**Here is the code for it.** Everything is in this repository: the alarm scripts (Simple and Advanced versions), the KVS configuration helper, the system diagram, and the documentation you'll need to install it.
+**Here is the code for it.** Everything is in this repository: the alarm scripts (Simple and Advanced versions) and the system diagram you'll need to install it all yourself.

 This path is for you if:
 - You're comfortable with Shelly devices and their web UI
 - You can read and adapt a small JavaScript-like script
 - You don't mind sourcing the hardware (Shelly Plus 1 + BLU sensors + buttons + buzzer + 12V wiring) yourself
+- You know how to setup the needed KVS parameter holders using the interface for this
-- You like having full control and full transparency
+- You like having full control and full transparency of everything.

 → Jump to **[How it works](#how-it-works)** and **[Installation](#installation)** below.

 ### 📦 Path 2 — Or let us assist you

 **Prefer a ready-made kit?** We can prepare everything to your specific needs — pre-flashed gateway, pre-configured sensors paired to your devices, cloud scenes ready to go, all in a wired box with buzzer and a fused 12V cable.
 You receive it, install it in your van, and we make sure it's working on day 1 with up to 1.5 hours of remote setup assistance.

 This path is for you if:
 - You'd rather not flash firmware or fiddle with KVS keys
 - You want the components selected and configured for your specific vehicle
 - You value the time it would take you to do this yourself
 - You'd like someone to be on the other end of an email if something doesn't behave

+More assistance may be bought if needed later.
+If the needs change or stop working.
+E.g. you have purchased the Basic setup but want to change this to include the "dog inside / while we sleep" features of the advanced setup.
+We can change the system remotely later to meet that need.
+If you buy your own additional devices that does not work as expected, we may assist.
+The additional devices offered here are priced to include the needed pre-configuration and inclusion in your system.

 → Jump to **[Commercial edition — pricing](#commercial-edition--pricing)** below.